 The windrower's self-contained hydraulic system uses the tongue of the machine for the hydraulic oil reservoir.
+See "Recommended Fluids and Lubricants" on page 40 for proper oil type and capacity.

 Check oil level daily (before start-up) at dipstick (A) at rear of tongue.
-Oil level should be between high and low marks on the dipstick when top surface (D) of tongue is level and oil is cold.
+Oil level should be between ADD and FULL marks on the dipstick when top surface (C) of tongue is level and oil is cold.